slavonic/slavonic.github.io/users.md

 Unfortunately it is not possible to indicate that the language of the document is Church Slavonic, so spell checking and hyphenation are not supported.

+If you need to type Church Slavonic without installing a keyboard driver, you can also use the [virtual keyboard](https://github.com/slavonic/cu-virtual-keyboard).

 ### LibreOffice

 The most versatile software for Church Slavonic is [LibreOffice](https://www.libreoffice.org/).
 Starting with version 5.0, it allows you to specify Church Slavonic (which it calls Church Slavic) as a document language.
 You can then take advantage of a number of features such as Cyrillic numerals (for page numbering, etc.), hyphenation and spell checking.